|Nutrition Facts (per serving)|

 Put a large, heavy frying pan, sauté pan, or pot over medium-low heat.
 Whatever vessel you choose should have a tight-fitting lid.
 When the pan is hot, add the butter.

-While the butter melts, trim off and discard any browned bits from the ends of the endives; and any bruised or browning exterior leaves.
+While the butter melts, trim off and discard any browned bits from the ends of the endives, and remove any bruised or browning exterior leaves.

-Pour the water down along the side of the pan (you don't want to wash off the salt you've just sprinkled on).
+Add the water, pouring down along the side of the pan (you don't want to wash off the salt you've just sprinkled on).

 If you want to cut the bitterness in the final dish even further than the braising will do alone, sprinkle the endives with the sugar.

-Method 2: If your stove is uneven or you need the burner space for the rest of the meal, you can put the pan in a 375 F oven (as long as it's oven-safe) at this point and let them cook in there for 30 to 40 minutes instead of on the stove.
-(This method is also more likely to result in more evenly browned endives.)
+To finish cooking in the oven, put the pan in a 375 F oven (make sure the pan is oven-safe) and cook for 30 to 40 minutes.
+(This method is more likely to result in more evenly browned endives.)

-When the endives are very tender, remove the lid (and the foil or parchment paper, if you used it), return the pan to the stove if it's been in the oven, and cook over medium heat until any liquid in the pan evaporates and the endives start to brown, if necessary.
+When the endives are very tender, remove the lid (and the foil or parchment paper, if you used it), return the pan to the stove if it's been in the oven, and cook over medium heat until any liquid in the pan evaporates.
+If the endives haven't started to brown, cook until they begin to color.

-Turn the endives over and cook them until they are browned all over.
-(Note that if you added sugar in Step 6, you'll need to watch them quite carefully at this point, since the added sugar will make them brown more quickly.)
+Turn the endives over and cook until they are browned all over.
+(If you added sugar, you'll need to watch them quite carefully at this point, since the sugar will make them brown more quickly.)

 Serve them hot or warm.